-Figure 43 shows the impact of varying maxrepeaterdelayconstraint.
-The maxrepeaterdelayconstraint changes the separation distance and sizing of repeaters/buffers in the H-tree networks and is useful for trading off delay for energy benefits.
-It can be seen here that varying maxrepeaterdelayconstraint does not lead to energy savings much unless the access time is allowed to degrade heavily.
-Initially, as maxrepeaterdelay-constraint is increased from 0 to 20%, it can be seen that the access time does not change and there are no energy savings.
+Figure 42 shows the impact of varying max\repeater\delay\constraint.
+The max\repeater\delay\constraint changes the separation distance and sizing of repeaters/buffers in the H-tree networks and is useful for trading off delay for energy benefits.
+It can be seen here that varying max\repeater\delay\constraint does not lead to energy savings much unless the access time is allowed to degrade heavily.
+Initially, as max\repeater\delay\constraint is increased from 0 to 20%, it can be seen that the access time does not change and there are no energy savings.
 This is because of the maximum limit that we have imposed on transistor size in CACTI.
-For values of maxrepeaterdelayconstraint between 0 and 20%, the sizing of the repeater comes out to be larger than the maximum allowed transistor size and is therefore being fixed at the maximum allowed transistors.
-For a maxrepeaterdelayconstraint of 400% there is significant energy savings but with a disproportionate degradation of access time.
+For values of max\repeater\delay\constraint between 0 and 20%, the sizing of the repeater comes out to be larger than the maximum allowed transistor size and is therefore being fixed at the maximum allowed transistor size (the maximum allowed transistor size was fixed at 100F (F = feature size) for NMOS transistors).
+For a max\repeater\delay\constraint of 400% there is significant energy savings but with a disproportionate degradation of access time.